dwarvesf/playbook/engineering/ios-db-migration.md

 Migrations in Core Data can be handled using one of two techniques:

-- [Lightweight Migration](#lightweight-migration) - when Core Data can automatically infer how the migration should happen and creates the mapping model on the fly.
+- [Lightweight migration](#lightweight-migration) - when Core Data can automatically infer how the migration should happen and creates the mapping model on the fly.

-- [Standard Migration](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreDataVersioning/Articles/vmMappingOverview.html###//apple_ref/doc/uid/TP40004399-CH5-SW1) - when Core Data cannot infer how the migration should happen and so we must write a custom migration by providing a mapping model (`xcmappingmodel`) and/or a migration policy (`NSEntityMigrationPolicy`).
+- [Standard migration](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreDataVersioning/Articles/vmMappingOverview.html###//apple_ref/doc/uid/TP40004399-CH5-SW1) - when Core Data cannot infer how the migration should happen and so we must write a custom migration by providing a mapping model (`xcmappingmodel`) and/or a migration policy (`NSEntityMigrationPolicy`).

 ## The default migration process